mugnozzo/list-of-useful-tools/README.md

 - [vimgolf](https://www.vimgolf.com/ "vimgolf") - A game/challenge where you have to do tasks in vim using as few keystrokes as possible

 ## guides, tutorials, forums and places to get technical help
-- [stackexchange](https://stackexchange.com/ "stackexchange") - Well, I'm sure you already know it.
+- [stackexchange](https://stackexchange.com/ "stackexchange") - Well, I'm sure you already know it
 - [grymoire](https://grymoire.com/ "grymoire") - A minimal website with some interesting guides about tools like grep, sed, awk, ...

 ## other lists